MAKE YOUR NEXT TRIP MIGHTY

 While there is still plenty of adventuring to do as we come up on these winter months, we strongly encourage everyone to #RecreateResponsibly and follow the current COVID guidelines and conditions for Tulare County.

-While wildfires continue to affect Sequoia National Forest and the Giant Sequoia National Monument, much of the area remains closed as hot spots continue to smolder and crews work to clean up the debris.
+While the aftermath of wildfires continue to affect Sequoia National Forest and the Giant Sequoia National Monument, we are happy to report most areas that were closed due to the Castle Fire have re-opened!
 We recommend checking the Sequoia National Forest website for the most up-to-date safety announcements, closure orders, and conditions reports.

 NATIONAL FORESTS VS. NATIONAL PARKS